Insurgency in Meghalaya: Background

-A conflict of interest soon led to a split of HALC into the Garo dominated Achik Matgrik Liberation Army (AMLA), and the joint Systeng-Khasi alliance of Hynniewtrep National Liberation Council (HNLC).
-However AMLA passed into obscurity, while Achik National Volunteers Council (ANVC) took its place.
+Tensions between Garos and Khasis soon led to a split in the HALC.
+The Garo dominated Achik Matgrik Liberation Army (AMLA) would splinter off, while Dorphang, Kharkrang, and Thangkhiew would meet to rename the joint Synteng-Khasi alliance left in the HALC to the Hynniewtrep National Liberation Council (HNLC).
+AMLA passed into obscurity, while Achik National Volunteers Council (ANVC) took its place.
 The Garo – Khasi drift persisted as HNLC had set up the goal of turning Meghalaya into an exclusively Khasi region, ANVC on the other hand sought out the creation of an independent state in the Garo Hills.
-A small group of Jaintia region who is being claimed a separate state in the name of historical kingdom of "Jaintia Rajya".

 A number of non Meghalayan separatist groups have also operated in the region, including the United Liberation Front of Assam and the National Democratic Front of Bodoland among others.

+GNLA had more or less been neutralised in the aftermath of Operation Hill Storm between July 2014 and September 2016.The last killing linked to GNLA was reported on February 24, 2018, when the then 'commander-in-chief' of GNLA, Sohan D. Shira, was killed in an encounter by Meghalaya Police at Dobu A'chakpek in the East Garo Hills District.

-After Mass surrender and disbandment of ULFA and NDFB, insurgency in meghalaya has been finished for good.
+After Mass surrender and disbandment of ULFA and NDFB, insurgency in Meghalaya has been finished for good.
 Most major Garo militants have also either been killed or have surrendered.